 These positions are for sports agents, directors, instructors, or also coaches of sports athletic teams or personnel.
 Furthermore, some businesses expect prospective candidates to have five years or more of work experience in the sports industry.

 An MS or MA in sports management is also required in most athletic positions for the sports management career path.
-The key is experience.
+But, the key is experience.
 Therefore, the more work history a sports management professional has, the higher their salary will be.

 Typically, beginner or entry-level positions earn less.
 For example, with a bachelor’s degree in the field, the salary may only be between $35,000 to $42,000 per year.
 However, it may vary by state and position held.